Begin the Beguine, Ella Fitzgerald

 1. THE BALANCE AND THE TWELVE MARBLES

-By using the balance no more than three times you should be able to identify the odd marble and also indicate whether it is heavier or lighter than the remaining marbles.
+be able to identify the odd marble and also indicate whether

 Click here if you want to download The Balance Game.
-You can play the game off line.

-When you have got it, read the text and click on it and you will have the balance on the screen
+When you have got it, read the text and click on it

 You can change between Swedish and English by clicking on the flag.